Guide in traveling solo for beginners

 However, you can explore the places yourself without relying on travel sites, too.
 Not knowing where to go gives a much more of a thrilling adventure since discovering a place that is yet to be discovered can happen in the most unexpected time sometimes.

-Just a reminder especially if you’re a first time solo traveler though; not doing your research before your trip can be a little inconvenient.
+Just a reminder especially if you’re a first-time solo traveler though; not doing your research before your trip can be a little inconvenient.
 The time you spent in knowing places of interest and whatnot because you didn’t do your homework prior to your arrival could have been utilized into something more productive, and you’re probably out somewhere already enjoying the view

 2. LEARN: Study the basic language of non-English speaking countries and know their culture.
-During my first trip to Singapore I didn’t have difficulty talking with the locals as most of them speak good English.
+During my first trip to Singapore, I didn’t have difficulty talking with the locals as most of them speak good English.
 The grammar is a bit off but at least we speak the same language.
 The only thing I find a little challenging is their accent.
-I sometimes have to ask them to speak slowly as I’m not familiar with Singaporean accent.
+I sometimes have to ask them to speak slowly as I’m not familiar with a Singaporean accent.

 It pays to know their laws too.
-Singapore is very strict in implementing their laws.
+Singapore is very strict in implementing its laws.
 Police officers are very visible almost everywhere.
 If police are not around, you will still feel safe because cameras are installed throughout the city.
 No wonder why Singaporeans are very well-disciplined.
 They respect the law.
 Thanks to the legacy of Lee Kuan Yew.

-The Buddhist country of Thailand on the other hand is very strict about their law particularly if it involves the Royal Family.
+The Buddhist country of Thailand, on the other hand, is very strict about their law particularly if it involves the Royal Family.
 Insulting, defaming, or threatening the Royal Family is against the law.
 The late King Bhumibol was viewed as a unifying figure in some of Thailand’s darkest moments.
 He had done so much for Thailand, and that’s why he will be loved forever by his people.